Expand Neurons, Not Parameters: Theoretical Analysis

-We analyze a randomly constructed FPE network that preserves the total number of nonzero weights by replacing a dense layer of $r$ fully connected neurons with $\alpha r$ neurons, each sparsified to degree $d = \frac{m}{\alpha}$, where $m$ is the total number of literals.
-We find that it preserves clause coverage with high probability while cutting expected clause collisions by $\approx \alpha^{-(2k-1)}$, where $k$ is the number of literals per clause.
-Intuitively, coverage is easy because many neurons sample the needed literals, while collisions are rare because all $2k$ literals of two clauses must land within the same neuron's sparse support.
-Thus, even random FPE may improve network performance, and structured splits should help even more.
-The full justification can be found in Section \ref{sec:theoryjustify}.
+To provide a theoretical justification of how increasing width without changing the total number of non-zero parameters reduces interference, we analyze a network with $r$ neurons trained on a Boolean DNF task of $m$ total literals with $k$ literals per clause.
+In this setting, we consider clauses and features equivalent.
+The network's $r$ neurons are duplicated into $\alpha r$ sub-neurons while preserving the total number of non-zero weights.
+This is achieved by sparsifying each sub-neuron to degree $d = \frac{m}{\alpha}$.
+We find that this preserves clause coverage with high probability while cutting expected clause collisions by $\approx \alpha^{-(2k-1)}$.
+Intuitively, coverage is easy because many neurons sample the needed literals, while collisions are rare because all $2k$ inputs of two features must land within the same neuron's sparse support.
+This controlled analysis provides a motivating framework for our experiments, which we extend to settings with realistic features.
+The full justification can be found in \cref{sec:theoryjustify}.